Skip to content

 Bracket & Quote Escape

-When your cursor is right before a closing bracket or quote, pressing Tab jumps over it instead of inserting spaces.
+When your cursor is right before a closing bracket or quote, pressing Tab jumps over it.
+When your cursor is right after an opening bracket or quote, pressing Shift+Tab jumps back before it.

 Supported Characters